The Future of AMRs & Robotics in Order Fulfillment

 The companies that have currently incorporated AMRs into their operations already understand the value and return on investment that they can bring to a company’s bottom line.
 AMR manufacturers will also gain a wider scope of applications.

-Unlike most conventional material handling equipment and systems, AMRs lend themselves to Proof of Concept (POC) systems.
-The modularity, scalability and flexibility of AMRs allow POC systems to be designed and implemented cost-effectively.
-After the POC is complete, virtually the entire system is able to be moved and integrated into the full system.
+Unlike most conventional material handling equipment and systems, AMRs lend themselves a scalable systems approach.
+The modularity, and flexibility of AMRs allow systems to be designed and implemented cost-effectively.
+After the system design is complete, virtually the entire system is able to be designed and integrated rapidly as a full system.
 Saving time and resources while reducing risk.
-Call or email a Conveyco consultant for understanding this process.

 Autonomous mobile robots are already having a major impact on the order fulfillment industry.
 Operations that incorporate the technology into their workflows are able to lower their labor costs, reduce their reliance on an overstrained and unreliable labor pool, and improve their accuracy and efficiency.